Welcome to your home away from home!

 Our residential communities will support your learning, growth and development at IWU!
 Indeed, there are many new and exciting experiences in store, including a range of living options for incoming students, from those who have never lived in a residence hall to those who are transferring from a different school and who bring a residential history!
 Please click the appropriate button to find information about how you will fit into our residential communities!

 The following dates are also included on our Housing Selection Calendar.
 Look for dates marked as "INCOMING."

-The housing registration applications can be accessed through the MyHousing Portal.
-Once students have received their "email@example.com" email address, included in the IWU Pre-Orientation Materials mailing, they can access the MyHousing portal through the MyIWU portal.
+Once students have received their "email@example.com" email address, included in the IWU Pre-Orientation Materials mailing, they can access their unique Housing Survey link delivered to their @iwu.edu email address.
 Here are a few points to keep in mind regarding the housing application:

 If you do not have access to the Internet from home, you may want to use a local library or school district computer.

 Our roommate assignments are made through a careful process of hand-matching